humaans/figbird/README.md

 ### Idiomatic React Hooks

-Fetch some data with `const { data } = useFind('notes')` and know that your components will rerender in realtime as the data upstream changes.
-Modify the data using the `const { patch } = useMutation('notes')` and have the updates be instantly propagated to all components referencing the same objects.
+Fetch some data with `const { data } = useFind('notes')` and your components will rerender in realtime as the data changes upstream.
+Modify the data using the `const { patch } = useMutation('notes')` and the upates will be instantly propagated to all components referencing the same objects.

 - `useGet`
 - `useFind`